lilanger/SHEMS/README.md

 # SHEMS
-Single home energy management system with PV and a variable-speed air-source heat pump
+Smart home energy management system with PV and a variable-speed air-source heat pump